aayushbhan/Content-Based-Image-Retrieval/README.md

 These are the most basic 4 steps of any CBIR system.
 As they become more complex and utilize different feature representations, the number of steps grow and a substantial number of sub-steps are added to each step mentioned above.
 For the time being, let’s keep things simple and utilize just these 4 steps.

 ![alt text](https://www.researchgate.net/profile/Ahmed_Amin43/publication/310465433/figure/fig1/AS:429744039698434@1479470371504/Block-diagram-of-Content-Based-Image-Retrieval-5.png)

+1.Indexing the dataset and subsequently creating the index.csv file - python index.py --dataset dataset --index index.csv

+2.Searching through the metadata of the dataset with the metadata of the query image- python search.py --index index.csv --query queries/108100.png --result-path dataset